School of Life Sciences

 Pint of Science festival

-The nationwide festival is a grassroots non-profit organisation that aims to bring cutting-edge research to the masses.
+The nationwide annual festival is a grassroots non-profit organisation that aims to bring cutting-edge research to the masses.
 This international celebration sees thousands of scientists speaking to the public in over 500 cities across 24 countries.
 Founded nine years ago by two UK researchers, the festival brings a unique line-up of talks, demonstrations, and live experiments to the nation’s local pubs.

 At the University of Essex the organisation of this festival is managed by postgraduate research students, with several life sciences research students working as members of the committee in the past.
 This helps you build your organisation and outreach skills and is a great activity to have on your CV due to its international recognition.